rsusik/staticpie/README.md

 <img src="serve_output.png" />

 ## Configuration
-The webside configuration should be written in YAML language and contain following elements:
+The website configuration should be written in YAML language and contain following elements:
 * `ROOT_FOLDER`
 * `PUBLIC_FOLDER`
 * `BASE_URL`